By ChatGPT & Benji Asperheim | 2025-06-30

 Ást standa ok fár hverfra

-(*Love stands and few vanish*)
+(*Love stands, few vanish*)

 ---